MostAwesomeDude/construct/docs/bitwise.rst

 >>> format.build(dict(x=5))
 b'\x00\x00\x01\x00\x00\x00\x00\x00'

-And here's a snippet of code that operates on bits.
+And here's a snippet of a code that operates on bits.
 The only difference is BitStruct in place of a normal Struct:

 >>> format = BitStruct(
 ...
 Padding(2),